TurtleTools/geometricus/README.md

 Geometricus is a Python (3.9+) package with NumPy, SciPy, Numba, PyTorch and ProDy as dependencies.

-Install with `pip install geometricus`
+Install with `pip install git+https://github.com/TurtleTools/geometricus.git`

 ## Usage